aws-amplify/amplify-js/media/authentication_guide.md

 ### 5. Write Your Own Auth UI

-You may write your own Auth Piece.
-Just make your component to be aware of these properties:
+You may write your own Auth UI.
+JTo do this your component will leverage the following properties:

 * authState
 * authData
 * onStateChange

-This example creates an `AlwaysOn` Auth Piece, which shows current auth state.
+This example creates an `AlwaysOn` Auth UI, which shows the current auth state.

 ```
 import { Authenticator, SignIn, SignOut, ConfirmSignUp, Greetings } from 'aws-amplify-react’;